 Dr. Hazen has been doing breast reconstruction for almost 20 years.
 She is an experienced microsurgeon and trained at one of the best microsurgery programs in the United States.
 Dr. Hazen is not only well trained, having the skills to perform these surgeries, but has an aesthetic eye for balance and symmetry.

 But perhaps the most important aspect is that Dr. Hazen is there for you on this journey and makes sure that you feel comfortable and cared for.
 Your questions are all answered, your concerns heard, and you are listened to.
 The process of breast reconstruction is long and it is important that you connect to your plastic surgeon.

 What to Expect From Your Consultation

-In your consultation, Dr. Hazen talks to you about your medical history, she examine you, she goes over all surgical options and risks of the surgery.
+In your consultation, Dr. Hazen talks to you about your medical history, examines you, she goes over all surgical options and risks of the surgery.
 You have the opportunity to have your photos taken.
 Dr. Hazen creates a surgical and post-procedure plan with you.
 She also discusses diet and scar management.
-All your specific question will be answered.
+All your specific questions will be answered.